-The governing board has ultimate responsibility for health and safety matters in the school, but delegates operational matters and day-to-day tasks to the Headteacher and staff members.
+The local governing body (LGB) has ultimate responsibility for health and safety matters in the school, but delegates operational matters and day-to-day tasks to the Headteacher and staff members.
 The Trust will regularly monitor the accidents via reports provided by the Head of Health, Safety & Estates.